jhancock532/bad-console/README.md

 # bad-console
 Bad Apple for the developer tools console.
 Tested on Chrome, Edge and Firefox, using Windows.

-Go to https://jhancock532.github.io/bad-console/, and wait for the video data to load.
+Go to https://jhancock532.github.io/bad-console/, and wait for the video data to load, or [watch a demo on YouTube](https://www.youtube.com/watch?v=sSwQwBgR8pY).

 Note that this site costs 43MB of data, 21MB of SVG frames and 22MB of mp4 video.
 A WebM would be nicer.